Chanhassen, Minnesota: Trails

 Chanhassen prides itself on providing a comprehensive, multipurpose trail system.
-The city has built and maintains 70 miles of trails.
-Many of the city's trails are located in natural resource corridors.
+It has built and maintains 70 miles of trails.
+Many of the trails are in natural resource corridors.

 Skate Park

-The Chanhassen Skate Park was installed in September 1999.
-The park is located between City Hall and the downtown fire station.
+The Chanhassen Skate Park was installed in 1999.
+It is between City Hall and the downtown fire station.
 It features a wedge, quarter pipe, half pipe, hotbox, doobie roller, spine, and grind rails.

 Fishing

-Several well-producing lakes in Chanhassen keep the sportsmen busy year-round with fishing during the warm months and ice fishing when the lakes freeze over.
-Both Lake Minnewashta and Lake Ann contain large and aggressive northern pike for the adept anglers.
+Several well-producing lakes in Chanhassen keep anglers busy year-round.
+Both Lake Minnewashta and Lake Ann contain large, aggressive northern pike.

 Government

-Chanhassen is located in Minnesota's 3rd congressional district and is represented by Democrat Dean Phillips.
-President George W. Bush was the first sitting U.S. president to visit Chanhassen.
-He held a rally on October 9, 2004, at Chanhassen's City Center Park during the United States presidential elections of 2004.
+Chanhassen is in Minnesota's 6th congressional district, represented by Republican Tom Emmer.
+President George W. Bush was the first sitting U.S. president to visit Chanhassen, holding a rally on October 9, 2004, at Chanhassen's City Center Park.

-The National Weather Service's Forecast Office for west-central, south-central, north-central and the Twin Cities areas of Minnesota and western Wisconsin is located in Chanhassen.
+The National Weather Service's forecast office for west-central, south-central, north-central and the Twin Cities areas of Minnesota and western Wisconsin is in Chanhassen.

 Education

 Chanhassen is split between two school districts.
-Most of the city is in District 112 (Eastern Carver County School District), with most Chanhassen students attending Chanhassen High School, Chaska Middle School West, Pioneer Ridge Middle School, Chanhassen Elementary, and Bluff Creek Elementary.
-Northern sections of Chanhassen are a part of District 276 (Minnetonka School District), with most students attending Minnetonka High School, Minnetonka Middle School East, Minnetonka Middle School West, Clear Springs Elementary, and Scenic Heights Elementary.
-Also, some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.
-Chapel Hill Academy and Church of St. Hubertus Catholic School are private primary education institutions located in downtown Chanhassen.
+Most of the city is in District 112 (Eastern Carver County School District), with most Chanhassen students attending Chanhassen High School, Pioneer Ridge Middle School, Chanhassen Elementary, and Bluff Creek Elementary.

+Northern sections of Chanhassen are part of District 276 (Minnetonka School District), with most students attending Minnetonka High School, Minnetonka Middle School West, Clear Springs Elementary, and Excelsior Elementary.
+Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.
+Chapel Hill Academy and St. Hubert Catholic School are private primary education institutions in downtown Chanhassen.

 Media

-The Chanhassen Villager is the city's official weekly newspaper.
+The Chanhassen Villager was the city's official weekly newspaper.
+In April 2024, publisher Southwest News Media announced it would cease publishing the Villager and its other metro newspapers by the end of the month.
+The final edition was published on April 25.